legalhackersby/covenantcontrol/readme.md

 - Input documents and data are closed-proprietary
 - Generated models are closed-proprietary
-- Code is open, but AGPL
+- Code is open, but AGPL (or similar, with approciate clause for investor)
 - Code after X(1 year or next release or fail of startup) is under Apache(other?)

+# Initial Delivery model
+- Online Office (Google, Microsoft) plugin to help detect coventants.